uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 >2.
 Even if we knew for certain there was no difference between red and green, we cannot conclude there is no other color that would have made a difference.
 (A matter of external validity.) *(4 points)*

+>> Only 3 partipants pointed out that the two groups were different, and that one cannot conclude the null hypothesis (no difference) is true simply because there wasn't enough evidence to disprove the null hypothesis.
+We expected that would be clear given that performance between the two groups differed by so much (>10%).
+If we haven't made a glaring error in how we asked the question, we need to make sure a background on what hypothesis tests can and can't do is either part of a recorded lecture, assignment, or discussed in sync section.

 **1.6** *(11 points)*